logzio/documentation/docs/shipping/Code/dotnet.md

 #### .NET Core runtime metrics

-The runtime metrics are additional parameters that will be sent from your code.
-These parameters include:
+The runtime metrics are additional parameters that will be sent from your code, including:

 * Garbage collection frequencies and timings by generation/type, pause timings and GC CPU consumption ratio.
 * Heap size by generation.